rweebs/classical-cipher/README.md

 2. pip install -r requirements.txt
 3. python main.py or python3 main.py or py main.py

+## If you are working with windows you can also try my virtualize app
+1. Go to directory ./src from root directory
+2. open enigma.exe

 ## Note : PyQt5 is not supported for arm64 based processor
 ### Author